Margaret Garnett: Federal judicial service

 Garnett was recommended to the White House by Senator Chuck Schumer.
 On June 28, 2023, President Joe Biden announced his intent to nominate Garnett to serve as a United States district judge of the United States District Court for the Southern District of New York.
 On July 11, 2023, her nomination was sent to the Senate.
 President Biden nominated Garnett to the seat vacated by Judge Vincent L. Briccetti, who assumed senior status on April 21, 2023.
 On July 26, 2023, a hearing on her nomination was held before the Senate Judiciary Committee.
 On September 14, 2023, her nomination was reported out of committee by a 12–9 vote.
 On November 28, 2023, the United States Senate invoked cloture on her nomination by a 49–46 vote.
 Her nomination was confirmed later that day by a 49–46 vote.
 She received her judicial commission on January 9, 2024.

+Notable rulings

+On January 30, 2026, Judge Garnett ruled that federal prosecutors cannot seek the death penalty and dismissed the death-eligible counts from Luigi Mangione's indictment.

 Personal life

-As of 2022, Garnett lives in Brooklyn.
+Garnett lives in Brooklyn.
 She and her husband, Seth, a script supervisor, have two children.
-Garnett is the granddaughter of two generals and her father was an Army officer.
+She is the granddaughter of two generals, and her father served as an Army officer.